Orischn/AP2_ex_2/README.md

 # running the program

-In order to run the program, you should type the command 'npm start' in the project directory.
+In order to run the program, you can choose between two options:

+- If you have your own server (that runs on http://localhost:5000) and you would like to use only our design, you should type the command 'npm start' in the project directory.
 After entering this command, the first screen of the projact should be uploaded.

-The project will run by default on port 3000.
+The project will run by default on port 3000, while communicating with the server that runs on port 5000.

+- If you would like to use also our server, you should type the command 'node app.js'.
+Then, go to port 5000 on your local machine and the app will be presented to you.

 # signing up